The Shape of the Room: On Language, Power, and the Marginal

 Some of us aren’t here to speak the right way.
 We’re here to speak honestly.
 To say the thing that needs saying, even when the structure doesn’t yet know how to hear it.

 That is where Billy’s question still lingers.
-Not in the answer he left unsaid or unspecified, but in the ways we keep testing the languages we are offered, bending them, breaking them, or refusing them altogether to see what else might endure.
+Not in the answer he left unspecified, but in the ways we keep testing the languages we are offered, bending them, breaking them, or refusing them altogether to see what else might endure.

 Hayley Walmsley (Ngāti Kawau, Ngāti Tautahi, Ngāpuhi, Ngāti Porou) is an artist, writer, and curator based in Ōtautahi.
 She makes work about art, systems, and the sneaky ways meaning gets made, and sometimes missed.
 She writes No Neutral Spaces because she’s too grumpy to let things slide, and too soft to throw the first punch.